 Don’t Take the Bait

-If you’ve received communication from someone claiming to be from the CRA or your tax software provider here are a few steps to follow:
+If you’ve received some sort communication from someone claiming to be from the CRA or your tax software provider here are a few steps to follow:

-- It is important that you do not click on links or open attachments.
+- It’s important that you do not click on any links or open attachments

-- The CRA will send you updates by email or requests your personal information.
+- The CRA will send you updates or request your personal information by email

-- If you don’t have a CRA My Account hang up and call the CRA through one of the numbers on the official CRA website to confirm that its legit.
+- If you don’t have a CRA My Account, hang up and call the CRA through one of the numbers on the official CRA website to confirm that it is legit

 Protect Your Identity